objectivehtml/Channel-Data/README.markdown

 Polymorphic Parameters
 ----------------------

-Almost of the methods have polymorphic parameters.
-Helper methods used to quickly retrieve a single entry _do not_ use polymorphic parameters.
+Almost all of the methods have polymorphic parameters.
+Helper methods are used to quickly retrieve a single entry _do not_ use polymorphic parameters.
 The first parameter in each polymorphic method can be use it to select fields in a query, or you can define an active record array.
-It's really just a preference have there are reasons to use both, but really it just makes for a really versatile and functional API.
+It's really just a preference, there are reasons to use both, but really it just makes for a really versatile and functional API and more memorable.

 #### Example A